-Ben Affleck’s tenure as Batman may have already hit something of a snag – with the star/director apparently unenthusiastic over helming the next standalone film starring the Dark Knight – but in 2016, he starred in a superior, comic-booky thriller that legitimately warrants its own sequel: THE ACCOUNTANT (***, 128 mins., 2016, R), which bows on Blu-Ray this week from Warner.
+Ben Affleck’s tenure as Batman may have already hit something of a snag – with the star/director apparently unenthusiastic over helming the next standalone film starring the Dark Knight – but in 2016, he starred in an odd thriller named THE ACCOUNTANT (**, 128 mins., 2016, R), which bows on Blu-Ray this week from Warner.

 Warner’s Blu-Ray includes a 1080p (2.40) transfer, DTS MA 5.1 audio, several featurettes, a DVD and a Digital HD copy.